ajc2/sbdoc-cc/instruction/rnd.md

 Prints a random number between 0 and 9.
 - - -
 `RND 5,5 OUT I%`
-A random number between 0 and 4 is written to I%.
+A random number between 0 and 4 is written to `I%`.
 RNG 5 is used to generate the number.

 ## See Also ##